SAP S/4HANA Output Management: A Look at the Architecture and Tools

 Key BRF+ access points

-Although BRF+ is primarily configured via the Web Dynpro-based Workbench, it is accessed via the Fiori Launchpad:
+Although BRF+ is primarily configured via the Web Dynpro-based Workbench, it is still accessed via the Fiori Launchpad:

 - Fiori App “Output Parameter Determination” (Transaction OPD)